mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ## Let us Assume External Responsibility

-First, the most common answer to to this question is the following:
+First, the most common answer to this question is the following:

 -  **Q:** *What are expectations on OSS maintainers?*
 -  **A:** *Nothing at all.
 They're volunteers.*